loongson-community/loongarch-opcodes/README.md

 caution.
 The author believes much of the reasoning are correct however...

 The official LoongArch manuals are released by Loongson with all rights reserved.
-So first of all, we believe this project is a fair use of the original work because:
+So first of all, we believe *this project is a fair use of the original work* because:

-* The data collected here is consistent with the reality, with all original content clearly marked and explained.
+1. The data collected here is consistent with the reality, with all original content clearly marked and explained.
 Hence the data tables as a whole pose no risk to compatibility across the ecosystem, and by extension, Loongson's legal interests.
-* We, and likely any potential consumer of the project, work on and/or use project for personal and/or academic purposes.
-And even if the project is eventually being consumed for commercial uses, no Loongson interest is damaged because no other resource exists that is simultaneously:
+2. We, and likely any potential consumer of the project, work on and/or use project for personal and/or academic purposes.
+3. And even if the project is eventually being consumed for commercial uses, no Loongson interest is damaged because of (1).
+4. There is not any alternative that we know of, that is simultaneously:
-    - not being tied to any specific project, and
+    - not being tied to any specific project (see below), and
-    - easy for machine consumption.
+    - easy for machine consumption (the official manual is in PDF only, and the English translation is in AsciiDoc).

+There are already several LoongArch instruction encoding tables in existence:

+* the array defined in `opcodes/loongarch-opc.c` of Binutils,
+* the TableGen data files in LLVM,
+* the `decodetree` definitions in QEMU, and
+* other ad-hoc definitions in various adapted JIT projects.

+They are invariably hard to integrate in projects other the originating one, so if one wants proper LoongArch machine code support in another project they happen to work on, they would have to either duplicate efforts or leverage the `loongarch-opcodes` project -- compared to just giving up and adding no LoongArch support, existence of the `loongarch-opcodes` project actually *benefits* Loongson.

 Regarding the copyright holder of the project, it's the contributor to this project, because of [《中华人民共和国著作权法》][prc-copyright-law]第十三条、第十四条;